nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 });
 ```

 In this code, the `defineProperty` proxy trap returns `false` when `key` isn't a string and otherwise proceeds with the default behavior.
-When `Object.defineProperty()` is called with a key of `"name"`, it succeeds because the key is a string.
-When `Object.defineProperty()` is called with `nameSymbol`, then it throws an error because the `defineProperty` trap returns `false`.
+When `Object.defineProperty()` is called with `"name"` as the key, the method succeeds because the key is a string.
+When `Object.defineProperty()` is called with `nameSymbol`, it throws an error because the `defineProperty` trap returns `false`.

-I> You can also have `Object.defineProperty()` silently fail by returning `true` and not calling `Reflect.defineProperty()`.
+I> You can also have `Object.defineProperty()` silently fail by returning `true` and not calling the `Reflect.defineProperty()` method.
 That will suppress the error while not actually defining the property.

-#### Descriptor Object Restrictions
+### Descriptor Object Restrictions

-The descriptor objects passed to the `defineProperty` trap and returned from `getOwnPropertyDescriptor` trap are normalized and validated, respectively, to ensure consistent behavior when using `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()`.
-To start, no matter what object is passed as the third argument to `Object.defineProperty()` only the properties `enumerable`, `configurable`, `value`, `writable`, `get`, and `set` will be on the descriptor object passed to the `defineProperty` trap.
+To ensure consistent behavior when using the `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()` methods, descriptor objects passed to the `defineProperty` trap are normalized.
+Objects returned from `getOwnPropertyDescriptor` trap are always validated for the same reason.

+No matter what object is passed as the third argument to the `Object.defineProperty()` method, only the properties `enumerable`, `configurable`, `value`, `writable`, `get`, and `set` will be on the descriptor object passed to the `defineProperty` trap.
 For example:

 ```js
 let proxy = new Proxy({}, {